percona/pxc-docs/docs/howtos/proxysql.md

 update its status in ProxySQL to `OFFLINE_SOFT`, wait for ProxySQL to divert traffic from this node, and then initiate the shutdown or perform maintenance tasks.
-Percona XtraDB Cluster includes a special *maintenance mode* for nodes that enables you to take a node down without adjusting ProxySQL manually.
+Percona XtraDB Cluster includes a special maintenance mode for nodes that enables you to take a node down without adjusting ProxySQL manually.

-Existing connections to PXC are *not* disconnected when `pxc_maint_mode=MAINTENANCE` is initiated.
-You will need to terminate these connections either via your application code by forcing a re-connection (and then the new connections will be re-routed around the PXC node in `MAINTENANCE` mode).
+Initiating `pxc_maint_mode=MAINTENANCE` does not disconnect existing connections.
+You must terminate these connections by either running your application code or forcing a re-connection.
+With a re-connection, the new connections are re-routed around the PXC node in `MAINTENANCE` mode.

 Assisted maintenance mode is controlled via the `pxc_maint_mode` variable, which is monitored by ProxySQL and can be set to one of the following values: